Baazigar: Casting

-Initially, Sridevi was supposed to play both the female roles (as twin sisters) as did Sean Young in the original film, but the director later realized that because to her massive popularity, the audience would not sympathize with the hero, if he killed the character played by Sridevi, hence they decided to cast two different actresses.
-Madhuri Dixit was then offered the role of Seema, but she rejected.
-Juhi Chawla was then approached for the same role, but she rejected it too.
+Initially, Sridevi was considered for a dual role as twin sisters, similar to Sean Young in the original film.
+However, the director later concluded that her widespread popularity might hinder audience sympathy for the protagonist if her character were killed, leading to the decision to cast two different actresses instead.
+Madhuri Dixit was subsequently offered the role of Seema but declined.
+Juhi Chawla was later approached for the same role, but also turned it down as she found the role too small.
+Ayesha Jhulka was offered the role of Priya, but declined.
+Madhoo and Farheen were also considered the role of Seema, but both declined.